RahmatSaeedi/BootcampX/README.md

 ```

 ## [total_cohort_assistance_duration.sql](queries/total_cohort_assistance_duration.sql)
-Gets the total duration of all assistance requests for each cohort, ordered by total_duration.
+Gets the total duration of all assistance requests for each cohort individually, and orders them by duration.

 ```bash
  cohort | total_duration